The best independent guide to Lagos

-Lagos is a fantastic holiday destination situated on the western Algarve that offers a stunning coastline, a charming historic centre and a lively nightlife.
-Lisbon is the vibrant capital of Portugal and also the location of the country’s main international airport.
-Lagos lies 250km south of Lisbon and both cities are connected by inexpensive and reliable public transport.
-This guide will detail how to travel from Lisbon to Lagos by bus, train or rental car, and includes ticket prices, links to timetables and station information.
+Lagos is 250km south of Lisbon and both cities are connected by reliable and inexpensive public transport.
+This guide will detail how to travel from Lisbon to Lagos by bus or train, and includes ticket prices, links to timetables and station information.

-The train between Tunes and Lisbon must be pre-booked as it is an inter-city service and it is advisable to pre-book bus tickets, especially during the busy summer season.
-Both the rail and bus tickets can be purchased online or at the corresponding bus or train station.
-The choice between bus or train is really up to your personal preference as there is not much to separate them; the bus is direct and faster, but the train is more comfortable and provides more leg room.
+The choice between bus or train is really down to your own personal preference, as neither one is significantly better than the other.
+The bus is direct, but the train is more spacious and provides more leg room.
 The following section will detail both the bus and train services in greater depth.

-Bus travel in Portugal is safe and inexpensive, and the buses are clean and modern.
-The main intercity bus company of Portugal is Rede Expresso, but they also own Eva, who is the largest bus operator in the Algarve.
-Renex is a private company, and they also run buses between Lisbon and Lagos, but their buses do not depart from the main bus station in Lagos.
+Bus travel in Portugal is safe and inexpensive, and the buses used are clean and modern.
+The main intercity bus company of Portugal is Rede Expresso, but they also own Eva, which is the largest bus operator in the Algarve.
+There is a third bus company, Renex, who was once a private company, but in 2016 were also acquired by Rede Expresso.

 (links opens new tab)